-4. Demand written guarantees from ABS that it will never attach any identifying information to your answers, attempt to identify you, link your answers to any other data about you, or attempt to trace you later in life
+Demand written guarantees the ABS will never attach any identifying information to your answers, attempt to identify you, link your answers to any other data about you, or attempt to trace you later in life

 Data records are de-identified as soon as possible.
 Once quality has been assured, names and addresses are removed, because this information is not needed for the production of statistics.
 Removal provides added protection against any breach of security of confidential information.

 Internally generated identifiers are usually attached to each record, but cannot be used to identify a respondent.
 Nevertheless, the combination of these identifiers and the name and address to which they refer can be used to make records identifiable.
 Hence any linked files are carefully protected and only available on a strict need to use for work basis.

 So, if we are told that

 personal privacy is paramount at the ABS, that personal information

 is not needed for the production of statistics, that the ABS collects information

 the ABS has never and will never release identifiable personal information to any outside organisation, agency or project, then why is the personal information kept at all?
 Why not destroy it once and forever, and by doing so actually guarantee its safety?
 Why retain it?
 Why wait for a breach, a hacker attack or a new law that will permit a new usage of this information?